stefan-gherman/interview_mbl/docs/module_oop.md

 #### What does 'fail fast' mean in terms of exception handling?
 Why is it a good practice?

+<p>Fail fast means that the exceprion is detected and the subsequent program is stopped before it can cause any damage.
+It is a good practice because the damage is reduced.</p>

 ## Computer Science

 ### Data structures